ivanmisuno/swift-sourcery-templates/README.md

     ```
     Note that `sourcery` executable is installed in `Pods` folder.

-4. Annotate protocols in your code for which you'd like to generate mock classes with following annotation:
+4. Annotate protocols in your code for which you'd like to generate mock classes with the following annotation:
     ```
     /// sourcery: CreateMock
     ```